Hoverbear/hoverbear.org/content/consulting/index.md

     + can freely renegotiate our mandate at each renewal.
     + am able to hire staff.

-  If you wish to hire me as an employee, you may do so by contacting me personally to ensure you have a [foreign payroll entity](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/payroll/payroll-deductions-contributions/canada-pension-plan-cpp/foreign-employees-employers.html) in Canada which can issue payroll correctly.
+  If you wish to hire me as an employee, you may do so by contacting me personally to ensure you have a [foreign payroll entity](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/payroll/payroll-deductions-contributions/canada-pension-plan-cpp/foreign-employees-employers.html) in Canada which can issue payroll correctly, or use something like [Remote.com](https://remote.com/).
 * Our business relationship must be founded on **mutual goodwill and intent.** I provide a service to your company, and I will do so as passionately, carefully, and correctly as possible.
-If I find myself no longer motivated to work with you, or you are not satisfied with the outcomes of my work, we will terminate the contract under good terms and part ways like reasonble people.
+If I find myself no longer motivated to work with you, or you are not satisfied with the outcomes of my work, we will terminate the contract under good terms and part ways like reasonable people.
 * **I am happy to sign limited term Non-Disclosure Agreements.** I do not accept unlimited term NDAs, I am not interested in taking on liabilities which cannot be practically enforced, as this risks damaging the enforcability of the rest of our contract.
 Please choose a reasonable NDA term, and I will be very happy to accept it.
 If your company does not have an NDA yet, I have one we can use.
 * I **bill monthly by invoice.** They are expected to be fulfilled within 30 days.
 Since I have no interest in legal matters, invoices left unpaid after 30 days result in immediate mandate termination, no exceptions.
 * Occasionally, I am blessed with more business than work.
 New clients may attempt to 'buy-out' an existing contract with me. **Your company will have the opportunity to renegotiate our contract** whenever: